Fleckism/SecurityPlus/SecurityPlus/17 B Appropriate Data Sources for Incident Response.md

 ### VoIP and Call Managers and Session Initiation Protocol (SIP) Traffic

 Many VoIP systems use the Session Initiation Protocol ([[SIP]]) to identify endpoints and setup calls.
 The call content is transferred using a separate protocol, typically the Real-time Transport Protocol ([[RTP]]).
-VoIP protocols are vulnerable to most of the same vulnerabilities and exploits as web communications.
+VoIP protocols are vulnerable to most of the same [[vulnerability|vulnerabilities]] and exploits as web communications.
 Both SIP and RTP should use the secure protocol forms, where **endpoints are authenticated** and communications protected by Transport Layer Security (TLS).

 The call manager is a gateway that connects endpoints within the local network and over the Internet.
 The call manager is also likely to implement a media gateway to connect VoIP calls to cellphone and landline telephone networks.
 SIP produces similar logs to [[SMTP]], typically in the common log format.
 A SIP log will identify the endpoints involved in a call request, plus the type of connection (voice only or voice with video, for instance), and status messaging.
 When handling requests, the call manager and any other intermediate servers add their IP address in a Via header, similar to per-hop SMTP headers.
 Inspecting the logs might reveal evidence of a man-in-the-middle [[MITM]] attack where an **unauthorized proxy** is intercepting traffic.
 VoIP systems connected to telephone   networks are also targets for toll fraud.
 The call manager's access log can be audited for suspicious connections.